yizhiai1994/LLM-FTTA/README.md

 > + BERT (BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding)
 > + UniLM (Unified Language Model Pre-training for Natural Language Understanding and Generation)
 #### Text-to-Text
+Detail[2]:
+> + The model is fed some text for context or conditioning and is then asked to produce some output text.

+Example[2]:
+> + Task1: Translate
+> + Input1: "translate English to German: That is good."
+> + Output1: "Das ist gut."

+> + Task2: Classification
+> + Input2: "mnli premise: I hate pigeons. hypothesis:My feelings towards pigeons are filled with animosity."
+> + Output2: "entailment"

 Related Models:
 > + T5 (Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer)
 ### Parameters Selection